What Does a Faucet Aerator Do

 • Reduce the amount of water that comes out of a faucet and control the stream.

 • They can catch particles that can make it through your supplier’s service lines.
-A faucet aerator screen can act as a filter and catch sand and debris that is produced over time or after your water supplier performs hydrant flushing during the course of the year.
+A faucet aerator screen can act as a filter and catch sand and debris that is produced over time or after your water supplier performs hydrant flushing during the year.

 • Prevent splashing